A Foodie’s Travel Itinerary for Italy

 A foodie’s travel itinerary for Italy—where to begin?
 When it comes to food, Italy is in a league of its own, with so many possible itineraries and meal choices for every palate.
 Yes, Italian food is available outside of Italy, but the fresh, local ingredients make Italian food jump to another level when you’re there!
 If you need a reason to travel, or need a reason to see Italy at all, food is certainly a good one.

 Italy has 20 different regions, each unique with its own food specialties.
 A single travel itinerary with all 20 regions would be a dream come true!
-But to be more realistic, this foodie travel itinerary includes a few hand-picked regions this time (with a return trip to follow).
+But to be more realistic, this foodie travel itinerary includes a few hand-picked regions this time.
+Italy culture and food (with a return trip to follow).

 A great starting point for your foodie travel itinerary is Venice.
 Tourists are everywhere, and the streets are always packed.
 The main walking routes offer quick Italian takeout foods like slices of pizza, baked goods, and gelato.
 When you venture off the main routes, you’ll find side streets and squares or “piazzas” where the locals are.
 The small neighbourhoods with cafes and restaurants are where you’ll enjoy an authentic Italian meal.
 Venice is not particularly known for a cuisine of its own, but you’ll find seafood and pasta aplenty.